OuhscBbmc/redcap-manual-v1/check/testing2.md

 7        7 years, 4 months  I don't know
 ```

-You might modify your item to specify "Child's age (in years)" and use data validation to require the person to enter an integer.
+You might modify your item to specify "Child's age (in years)" and use data validation to require the person to enter an integer
+greater than 0 and less than 18.

 ### Necessary Data {#sec-check-testing-before-necessary}